sictweb/bti425-2020/graded-work/assign3.md

 ### Doing the work, project #2 (components)

 As noted above, this project #2 enables you to work with local (in-memory) data and Angular components.
-It also enables you to begin working with *routing* and *services* in a light-touch manner.
+It also enables you to begin working with *routing, services, and forms* in a very light-touch and guided manner.
+(Complete coverage of those topics happens in the coming weeks. )

-( more to come )
+The idea is this:
+* You will work with your Mockaroo.com generated data
+* Components that implement [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) will be configured
+* As a result, you'll get experience with components and a workflow, and get a preview of some upcoming Angular features

+Above, you had created an app for project #2 (a3-project2).
+Get your development environment ready to work with it now.

 <br>

 #### Add links to Bootstrap CSS and plugins

 Edit `src/index.html`:
-1. Add the Bootstrap CSS library link element (CDN version) to the `<head>` element
+1. Add the Bootstrap CSS library link element (probably the CDN version) to the `<head>` element
 2. Add the jQuery and Bootstrap JavaScript script elements to the *end* of the `<body>` element

 ( name, displayed and metadata; academic honesty statement )